How to Perform a Content Audit

 Next, to conduct a comprehensive SEO content audit, analyze data related to other performance metrics.
 To do this, consider another tried-and-true analytics tool used by most marketers—Google Search Console.

 If you’ve already set up Google Search Console, you can immediately access this data.
-If you haven’t used this tool yet, here’s our separate guide on how to create a Google Search Console account.
+If you haven’t used this tool yet, here’s our ultimate guide on how to create a Google Search Console account.

 In the Performance tab of Google Search Console, you can find three main metrics that can be checked: clicks, impressions, and CTR.
 Download this report in the most suitable format for you (e.g., CSV) and insert it into your Google Sheets table.
 As a result, you might get a table like this: